Jason Webber Pippetting Headless

 Why did we fund this project?

-• The prostate specific antigen (PSA) is a protein produced by the prostate.
+• Prostate-specific antigen (PSA) is a protein produced by the prostate gland, and its levels can be measured using a PSA blood test

 PSA Test Adobestock 103064808